 The HDF and ENVI files contain swath trajectory data using longitude and latitude coordinates.
-The spatial resolution is 35 to 51 m and is a function of aircraft altitude.
+The spatial resolution is 50 m and is a function of aircraft altitude.

 Table 2.
-Number of flight tracks per file data level for each MASTER flight during this 2011 deployment.
+Number of flight tracks per file data level for each MASTER flight during this 2013 deployment over California and western Nevada.